ultraio/docs-blockchain/docs/tutorials/uniq-factories/uniq-auction/uniq-auction.experimental.md

 ## Overview of Uniq Auction feature

 Uniq Auction allows a Uniq owner to sell his Uniq to another user, similar to `resell`.
 Potential buyers place progressively increasing bids until the expiry date of the auction.
-The highest bidder will receive the Uniq after the auction concludes and his bid will be split between the seller, factory royalties and the promoter.
+The highest bidder will receive the Uniq after the auction concludes, and his bid will be split between the seller, factory royalties, and the promoter.

-Auction creator controls the starting price, start date of an auction and promoter share.
+The auction creator controls the starting price, start date of an auction and promoter share.

 Only UOS pricing is supported for an auction.
 The starting price must respect the minimum resell price of the factory.
 The start and initial expiry date of an auction must respect the trading window of the factory.